White Bean and Roasted Mushroom Soup

-This White Bean and Roasted Mushroom Soup has been floating in my mind for months, waiting on cooler weather as an excuse to give it a go.
-I shouldn’t have waited so long because roasted vegetables and aromatics are pure bliss.
+This White Bean and Roasted Mushroom Soup has been a favorite recipe on She Wears Many Hats ever since originally posting it back in October 2011.
+The flavor profile floated around in my mind for months, waiting on cooler weather as an excuse to give it a go.
+I shouldn’t have waited so long because roasted vegetables and aromatics are pure bliss any time of the year.

 I know.
 It may sound very strange to you, but I don’t think anything warms a house with savory, drool-inducing aromas more than roasting garlic, onions and the like.
 Okay, baking a cake smells pretty good too, but it’s not the same.
 Besides, who can eat cake all the time anyway?

 But this soup?
-Using a healthy pureed white bean and broth base instead of cream, it can be enjoyed often, guilt-free.
+Using a healthy pureed white bean and broth base instead of cream, this White Bean and Roasted Mushroom Soup recipe can be enjoyed often as you would like, guilt-free.
+That’s my favorite kind of recipe.

 Served alongside a simple salad, with some crusty bread, White Bean and Roasted Mushroom Soup makes for the perfect ending to your day.